gpaux/Mediana/CaseStudy03.md

     </table>
 </div>

-The following data model incorporates the assumptions displayed in Table 1.10 by defining a single set of outcome parameters.
+The following data model incorporates the assumptions listed above by defining a single set of outcome parameters.
 The data model includes three sample size sets (total sample size is set to 330, 340 and 350 patients).
 The sizes of the individual samples are computed based on historic information (40% of patients in the population of interest are expected to have a marker-positive status).
 In order to define specific sample size for each sample, they will be specified within each `Sample` object.

 {% highlight R %}
 # Outcome parameters